 How do I buy Emla Cream online?

 You can safely buy Emla Cream online at UK Meds.
-You will need to have first an online consultation with a medical doctor before your order will be supplied.
+You will need to have first an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Emla Cream is the right medication for your medical condition.